 DEAN'S SCHOLARSHIP.
 Must have an ACT score of 18-24 and be a first-time entering freshman.
 Limited scholarships are available for full-time students who meet these academic requirements and who have not completed the requirements for an associate degree or a bachelor's degree.
 STUDENTS MUST BE MISSISSIPPI RESIDENTS.
 This scholarship provides full tuition and is renewable up to four consecutive fall/spring semesters.
 Off campus fees and VCC fees are not covered by this scholarship.
 To remain eligible, the student must complete 15 credit hours per semester with a minimum 3.0 GPA.
 Failure to do so will result in the loss of the scholarship.
 There is no appeal process for this scholarship.
 The Free Application for Federal Student Aid (FAFSA) is not used to determine eligibility for this scholarship; however, Dean's scholars may also be eligible for other types of financial aid.
-In some cases, when combined with other aid (federal and state and other institutional), the actual amount of the Dean's or other scholarship(s) may be reduced.
+In some cases, when combined with other aid (federal, state and other institutional), the actual amount of the Dean's or other scholarship(s) may be reduced.
 Applicants are required to apply for federal and state financial aid.
 Maximum Award - up to the published cost of tuition.
 Minimum Award - \$200.00/year.
-Maximums and minimums are subject to change based on availability of funds and other financial aid eligibility.
-Scholarships are subject to the availability of funds.
+Maximums and minimums are subject to change based on availability of funds.

 ACTIVITY SCHOLARSHIP.
 Based on talent and need.
 Scholarship amounts vary depending on the activity.
 These scholarships are renewable up to four consecutive fall/spring semesters.
 Unless otherwise stated, the student must maintain a 2.0 or higher grade point average and complete full-time enrollment (minimum 15 earned credit hours) each semester to continue receiving an activity scholarship.
-Applicants are required to complete the Free Application for Federal Student Aid (FAFSA) www.fafsa.ed.gov.
-In some cases, when combined with other aid (federal and state and other institutional), the actual amount of the Activity or other scholarship(s) may be reduced or rescinded.
-Out of state students may not receive a scholarship greater than that which could be awarded to a Mississisppi resident.
+Applicants are required to complete the Free Application for Federal

+Student Aid (FAFSA) www.fafsa.ed.gov.
+In some cases, when combined with other aid (federal, state and other institutional), the actual amount of the Activity or other scholarship(s) may be reduced or rescinded.
+STUDENTS MUST BE MISSISSIPPI RESIDENTS.
 Maximum Award - up to the published cost of tuition, room and board.
 Minimum Award - \$400.00/year.
-OUT OF STATE TUITION WILL NOT BE COVERED BY ANY ACTIVITY SCHOLARSHIP.
 Maximums and minimums are subject to change based on availability of funds and other financial aid eligibility.
 A limited number of Activity Scholarships are available for each sponsored activity (Band, Dance, Cheer, Ambassadors, etc.).
 Deadline - based on tryout date.